 Ectophasia crassipenis

-Flies whose larvae are parasitoids of moth caterpillars.
+Flies whose larvae are parasitoids of shield bugs and other hemipteran bugs.
 This species was first seen in Britain in 2019 and has become quite common near the south coast, though is rarely seen elsewhere

 Eriothrix rufomaculata